Open Enrollment for the 23/24 school year is now closed.

-First Round Open Enrollment opens on November 1st at 8am and closes on December 1st at 4:00pm.
+First Round Open Enrollment for the 24/25 school year opens on November 1st at 8am and closes on December 1st at 4:00pm.
 Schools will extend offers of open enrollment based on space availability by December 8th.
-Parents can see offers in the EngagED Parent Portal on December 12th at 8:00 am and will have until December 19th at 4:00 pm, to log back in and accept any open enrollment offers.
-In the event you did not receive any offers during the First Round, you will remain on a waitlist for Second Round of Open Enrollment, which opens on January 23rd at 8:00 am.
+Parents can see offers in the EngagED Parent Portal on December 11th at 8:00 am and will have until December 18th at 4:00 pm, to log back in and accept any open enrollment offers.
+In the event you did not receive any offers during First Round, you will remain on a waitlist for Second Round of Open Enrollment, which opens on January 22rd at 8:00 am.

 Challenge to Excellence Enrollment Process